How Singapore Turned Geography Into Power

 The Geographic Mindset Shift

-According to the UN Trade & Development agency (UNCTAD), about 80% of global trade by volume is carried by sea.
+According to the UN Trade & Development agency, about 80% of global trade by volume is carried by sea.
 Today, Singapore’s port is one of the busiest in the world — built on the same swampy ground the country once struggled to drain.
 That didn’t happen by chance.
 It was the result of geographic strategy and disciplined planning.
-From Jamaica’s untapped potential to the growing challenges facing coastal cities like Miami and New York, communities everywhere are facing the same critical choices.
 This isn’t just a resilience story — it’s a masterclass in geographic intentionality every coastal community needs.

 When the Land Teaches Strategy